 Samsung phones have software features that can hurt battery life, and others that improve things.
 As a result, you’ll want to disable features you never use.

 Any previous Galaxy owner knows all about the many gestures or motion controls.
 If you don’t use them, turn them off to help save juice.
 Like swiping a hand over the screen to take a screenshot, keeping the screen on if the sensors see a face looking down and more.
 They even have a feature where putting a phone to your ear while reading a message instantly starts a phone call.
 It’s helpful, but disable it and just do things the old fashion way.

 Head into Settings > Advanced Features > and turn off things like Smart Capture, Palm Swipe Capture, Direct Call, Easy Mute, and disable “Smart Stay” in the display settings.
-These all require power and sensors inside the phone for things we rarely use.
+These all need power and sensors inside the phone for things we rarely use.